imbo/behat-api-extension/README.md

 | Then the response body `is` "`bar`"                       | Comparison         | `bar`                  | No                    |
 | Then the response body `is` '`{"foo": "bar"}`'            | Comparison         | `{"foo": "bar"}`       | Yes                   |

-#### Then the response body `matches`|`contains`: `<PyStringNode>`
+#### :white_check_mark: Then the response body contains: `<PyStringNode>`

 Used to recursively match the response body against a JSON blob (used for comparing objects, not regular arrays).
 The following occurs when using this step:

 1. Decode the response body to a native PHP array.
-An `InvalidArgumentException` exception will be thrown if the JSON is invalid.
+An exception will be thrown if the JSON is invalid.
 2. Decode the `<PyStringNode>` to a native PHP array.
-An `InvalidArgumentException` exception will be thrown if the JSON is invalid.
+An exception will be thrown if the JSON is invalid.
-3. Loop through the `<PyStringNode>` array, making sure the keys => values are present in the response body array, in a recursive fashion.
+3. Loop through the `<PyStringNode>` array, making sure the key => value pairs are present in the response body array, in a recursive fashion.

-When used with `contains` the keys / values are simply compared, but when used with the `matches` mode, the `<PyStringNode>` can contain regular expressions for matching values or some specific functions for asserting lengths of arrays as well as content in specific items in an array.
+The `<PyStringNode>` can contain regular expressions for matching values or some specific functions for asserting lengths of arrays.

-To use regular expressions to match values, simply start the value part with `<re>`, then the regular expression, complete with delimiters and optional mofifiers, then ending the string with `</re>`.
+To use regular expressions to match values, simply write the regular expression, complete with delimiters and optional modifiers, enclosed in `<re>` and `</re>`.
 Example:

 ```json
 {